albertz/music-player-core/README.rst

 Installation
 ============

-To get the source working, you need these requirements (e.g. install on MacOSX via Homebrew):
+To get the source working, you need these requirements:

+* boost
 * ffmpeg (including libswresample)
 * portaudio
 * chromaprint